 Learn How All Apprentices Are Protected from Discrimination

-The EEO regulations prohibit sponsors of Registered Apprenticeship Programs from discriminating on the basis of race, color, national origin, religion, sex, disability, age, sexual orientation, and genetic information.
+The EEO regulations prohibit sponsors of Registered Apprenticeship Programs from discriminating on the basis of race, color, national origin, religion, sex (including pregnancy, sexual orientation, and gender identity), disability, age, sexual orientation, and genetic information.
 Visit the Protected Characteristics pages for details and to access resources on diversity in apprenticeship programs.

 Learn How to File a Complaint

-If you are an apprentice or apprenticeship applicant and believe that you are being or have been discriminated against on the basis of race, color, religion, national origin, sex, sexual orientation, age (40 or older), genetic information, or disability, that you have been retaliated against, or that your program is not following the Equal Employment Opportunity (EEO) standards, you can file a written complaint with the program’s registration agency.
+If you are an apprentice or apprenticeship applicant and believe that you are being or have been discriminated against on the basis of race, color, religion, national origin, sex (including pregnancy, sexual orientation, and gender identity), sexual orientation, age (40 or older), genetic information, or disability, that you have been retaliated against, or that your program is not following the Equal Employment Opportunity (EEO) standards, you can file a written complaint with the program’s registration agency.
 The complaint must be filed within 300 days of the alleged discrimination or the alleged failure to follow the EEO standards.